WHO WE ARE

 Working with the3million, British in Europe ensured that citizens’ rights was the top priority in negotiations.
 We had a major impact on the citizens’ rights chapter, feeding into each round of negotiations.
 We highlighted areas such as dual national rights and the need for clarity on healthcare and social security.
 We persuaded both sides to extend the right of absence for permanent residents from two to five years.
 We widened the initial focus of negotiators to ensure that issues affecting UK nationals of working age and particularly young people were prioritised.

 Implementation of the Withdrawal Agreement

 The advocacy of BiE country groups has affected member states’ decisions to choose between declaratory and constitutive systems to secure our rights.
-For example, we believe that British in Germany‘s campaign for a declaratory system has had a clear impact given the recently published draft legislation proposing that option.
+For example, we believe that British in Germany‘s campaign for a declaratory system has had a clear impact given Germany's decision to opt for a declaratory system.

 UK Government Issues:

 BiE has provided clear and accurate information on citizens’ rights for the UK nationals we represent.
+Our explainers have helped thousands of people in the EU.
 To governments and the media, we have supplied expert analysis with a strong legal basis on complex issues such as working rights, professional qualifications, pensions, healthcare and mobile citizens.